htcondor/htcondor/docs/admin-manual/policy-configuration.rst

       KILL       = $(KILL)

 Notice that there is nothing special in either the ``CONTINUE`` or ``KILL`` expressions.
-If Coltrane’s jobs never suspend, they never look at ``CONTINUE``.
+If Coltrane's jobs never suspend, they never look at ``CONTINUE``.
 Similarly, if they never preempt, they never look at ``KILL``. :index:`time of day<single: time of day; policy>`